Geometry underlies the mechanical stiffening and softening of an indented floating film: Theory

 Our approach can also address large slopes, which correspond to $\delta\gtrsim\lcurv$.
 The asymptotic force is obtained by setting $\sin(\alpha) = 1$ in Eq.~(\ref{force-angle}), yielding:

-consistent with the softening regime observed at large $\delta$ in the experiments.
+This is a softening response because the stiffness, $F/\delta$, is a decreasing function of $\delta$.
 The crossover occurs when the expressions (\ref{quasilinear}) and (\ref{constant}) are comparable:

-Figure~\ref{fig:4}a shows $F(\delta)$ for a set of experiments with $\Rf = 44$ mm.
-At large displacement, the force reaches a plateau value that shows no trend with sheet thickness.
-This transition is predicted to occur at $\delta_{***} \simeq 9.4$ mm, in excellent agreement with the data.
-The force is predicted to saturate at $\sim$$20$ mN from Eq.~(\ref{constant}); this is the order of magnitude of the observed plateau, but other effects such as folding \cite{Holmes10} should play a role in the actual value of the saturation force.
-Further tests where we vary the other system parameters show consistent agreement with Eqs.~(\ref{quasilinear}) and (\ref{constant}) for the predicted forces (see SM).
 Interestingly, Eq.~(\ref{constant}) for the force in regime IV is the same maximal force that a rigid disc of radius $R$ can support before sinking \cite{Vella15a}---despite the drastically different interfacial geometries they produce, neither is significantly better at staying afloat.